- Respiratory Care

 The religion, humanities, social sciences, math, and sciences courses assist the student to develop an understanding of self, the environment, and one’s relationship to life and service.
-In addition, the respiratory care student will study the expanded therapist’s role in the health care system including research, leadership, management, and education.
+In addition, the respiratory care student will study the expanded therapist’s role in the healthcare system including research, leadership, management, and education.

-Respiratory care is one of the most rapidly growing and challenging specialty areas in the allied health sciences.
+Respiratory care is one of the most rapidly growing and challenging specialty areas in the health sciences.

 100% job placement rate*

-100% pass rates on national credentialing exams
+100% pass rates on RRT credentialing exams*

 Approval & Accreditation